 This hearty and flavorful dish of chicken and mushrooms is perfect for hosting because it looks so elegant, but it's also easy enough for a weeknight dinner.

-- Chicken: I use boneless skinless chicken thighs in this recipe.
+- Chicken: I use boneless skinless chicken thighs.
 You could use chicken breasts, but it won't be the same - they're not as juicy.
-If you do opt for chicken breasts, I suggest you butterfly them to ensure even cooking.
+If you opt for chicken breasts, slice them in half horizontally, as I do in this broiled chicken recipe, to ensure even cooking.

-- Fat for frying: You can use olive oil, avocado oil, or ghee - whatever you like.
-I like to use ghee.
+- Fat for frying: You can use olive oil, avocado oil, or ghee.

 - Mushrooms: To make life easier, I use pre-sliced mushrooms.
-But you can obviously slice them yourself.
 White mushrooms work, as do cremini mushrooms.
+When adding the mushrooms, you can also add about half a cup of chopped yellow onions.

 - Garlic: I use minced garlic.
 You can also thinly slice a few garlic cloves.